 For the fishing line you could also use shoe lace instead of thin rope.

-I prefer to use super-strong neodymium magnets.
-These are amazingly strong magnets and will work well through the felt fabric of the worm.
 Wrapping the magnet in the felt worm makes it less likely that your little one toddler will smash things when swinging the magnet around (an important consideration for a homemade toddler toy!)